mr-fluid/property-crud-app/README.md

 ## About Project

+<p>This project revolves around gathering data from a 3rd party service and building a CRUD
+interface to manage additional data related to property.
-<p>To solve this challenge i have used PHP Laravel as my backend and Vue JS as my frontend.
-To store data i have used MySQL database.<br>
-The frontend dependencies which i have used are vue, vue-router and vue-axios .<br>
+I have used PHP Laravel as my backend and Vue JS as my frontend.
+To store data i have used MySQL database.<br> The frontend dependencies which i have used are vue, vue-router and vue-axios .<br>
 To install ,Open terminal and run this command:<br>
 npm install<br>